aibrite/jdash-docs/src/client/working-with-dashboards.md

 </j-dashboard>
 ```

-You can also use HTMLElement.setAttribute method to change it later.
+You can also use ``HTMLElement.setAttribute`` method to change it later.
 ```javascript
 var dashboard = document.querySelector('#dashboard');
 dashboard.setAttribute('j-view-mode', 'readonly');
 ```

-## Adding dashlets
+## Adding Dashlets

 ### Getting a list of available dashlets
-Use jdash.DashletModule.getModules method to get a list of available dashlet elements.
-Refer to Dashlet Development (next section) for more information about defining dashlets.
+Use ``jdash.DashletModule.getModule`` method to get a list of available dashlet elements.
+Refer to Dashlet Development (next section) for more information on defining dashlets.

-You can use `title`attribute to display a dashlet to user. `id` attribute can be used to create an instance.
+You can use `title` attribute to display a dashlet to user. `id` attribute can be used to create an instance.

 ```javascript
 var dashletElements = jdash.DashletModule.getModules();